What Is HR Analytics?

 Although your HR team can benefit from using analytics, it's important to know some challenges you could face.
 These might include:

-Your employees may have concerns about how you're using the data you're collecting.
-You can quell employee concerns by using these best practices:
+• Employee privacy issues: Your employees may have concerns about how you're using the data you're collecting.
+You can quell employee concerns by being transparent with employees about how you'll use their data, being aware of the legal risks when collecting employee data, and investing in quality data security tools.

 How to create an HR analytics plan for your business

-When incorporating analytics into your HR program, it helps to have a plan.
+When incorporating HR analytics, it's important to have a plan.
 Consider using this basic HR analytics strategy:

 1. Define your objectives.